coffeelabor/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+      Relational databases are table that store data that is grouped into rows and columns and stored in tabular format.
+Structured Query Language (SQL) is used to interact with databases and is designed for that sole purpose.

 - [ ] Why do tables need a `primary key`?

+      Tables need a primary key in order to hone in on each entry.
+Each entry in a database should be unique and this is established by assigning an auto-incrementing integer.

 - [ ] What is the name given to a table column that references the primary key on another table.

+      This is a foreign key column and should have the name of the table along with the id from that table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+      To establish a many to many relationship, a intermediary table needs to be created.
+This table should have two columns of primary keys for two tables.
+Each row will have one of the tables primary key related to the primary key from the other table.

 ## Minimum Viable Product